Easter baskets, the Easter Bilby (or bunny!), family dinners, Easter clothes, and religious events are all associated with the Easter weekend.

 - Water is your friend for Easter and beyond.
 Serve water with candy, after candy, and during meals.
 Water sluices away food debris that works with mouth bacteria to build decay-causing acids.
 Serve water with Easter candy and encourage your kids to drink it as they eat chocolate bunnies and other sweets.
 Wait at least 30 minutes before instructing the children to brush their teeth to avoid brushing acids into tooth enamel.

-- See your Cardiff Dental dentist.
+- See your dentist Cardiff.
 In addition to maintaining a routine of oral hygiene, be sure you have regular cleaning appointments scheduled with us.
 A professional teeth cleaning can clean off plaque (even in hard-to-reach areas), which can lead to tooth decay.
 So, if you or your children have finished your Easter candy, it’s probably time to make an appointment with us at Cardiff Dental.
 We’ll take a look at your teeth, clean them, and recommend any further appropriate treatment!

 Cardiff Dental is: